nalapati/sdc-behavioral-cloning/README.md

 ## Step 3: Collecting data
 Once the pipeline was setup end to end the approach was to start collecting data.
-I drove the car two and fro twice on track 1 for the first dataset. (used a keyboard, no steering wheel or joystick).
+I drove the car two and fro twice on track 1 for the first dataset. (used a keyboard, no steering wheel or joystick, I expect a lot better results if I had smoother data, I collected steering data by not using long presses on the keys on the sims but short bursts of key presses to better capture the angles, this could be the reason for some of the understeering in the sharp turns in track 1 in the result).

 ## Step 4: Overfitting the collected data to solve Track 1
 I tuned the model (number of layers, convolutional filters, filter sizes, hidden layer sizes) to come to a solution